snouhaud/AzureRunMe/README.md

 Before running your script, the following environment variables are set up

-%IPAddress% to the IP Address of this instance.
+* %IPAddress% to the IP Address of this instance.

-All InputEndPoints are setup too, according to the CSDEF, by default this is
+All InputEndPoints are setup too, according to the CSDEF, by default this is:

-%http% the port corresponding to 80
+* %http% the port corresponding to 80
-%telnet% the port corresponding to 23
+* %telnet% the port corresponding to 23
-%http-alt% the port corresponding to 8080
+* %http-alt% the port corresponding to 8080

 There are also two default InternalEndPoints %port1% and %port2%